tushar-sharma/tushar-sharma.github.io/2023-05-26-cribsheet-for-string-java.md

 ### Cribsheet for String in java

 Strings are immutable in java.
-It's best to convert string to StringBuilder/StringBuffer so that it's memory efficient while string manipulation.
+It's best to convert string to StringBuilder/StringBuffer so that it's memory efficient for string manipulation.

 ```java
 // Convert to StringBuilder